dndvault/dndvault.github.io./README.md

 - ⚡ Fun fact: ...
 -->
 This is a work-in-progress publication of my obsidian vault!
 It contains rulebooks, campaigns, tables, and much more.
 You can load this folder system inside Obsidian or any other markdown-based app for convenient management and reading.

+You can choose any application that supports this file system here https://www.markdownguide.org/tools/